Javadyakuza/Octus-Integration-Guide/docs/EVM-to-EVER.md

    ## Function

-- 1.1: If our token was an ERC-20 token we must use the `deposit` function on `MultiVault` contract, but before that we must approve [MultiVault](./addresses.md#evm-smart-contracts) for desired token amount, once approved deposit function can be called.
+- 1.1: If our token was an ERC-20 token we must use the `deposit` function on `MultiVault` contract, but before that we must approve [MultiVault](./addresses.md#evm-smart-contracts) for desired token amount if token is not non-multiVault token, once approved deposit function can be called.

   ```solidity
   function deposit(depositParams memory d) external payable override;